Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 ---
 Monthly quotes I make (view README comments for my past quotes):

 > Entrepeneurs are different from you and your corporate beasts.
 You don't have to believe in me, just the idea, the vision.
-Since middle school, I've had to constantly wear glasses to give me vision; if I didn't, I couldn't see what's in front of me.
-I'm able to wear these glasses because I can afford them.
-This vision is affordable.
+I've had to constantly wear glasses to give me vision; I had to keep purchasing them as my vision kept deteriorating.
+But I'm able to wear these glasses because I can afford them, and will continue to be able to afford them.
 Trust in the idea...
 Give it your trust.
 If not, I recommend you purchase some glasses.
 All of you.

 ~ Me, Today